deep-diver/ai-paper-reviewer/content/paper-reviews/2410.17897/index.md

 ![](charts/charts_5_0.png "🔼 Figure 3: Average token similarity between the outputs of different mapping methods and that of Eqn.
 2.")

-> 🔼 The chart compares the average cosine similarity between the outputs of different mapping methods (current attention, identity mapping) and that of Equation 2, showing how well different methods approximate the proposed efficient cross-layer attention.
+> 🔼 The chart displays the average cosine similarity between outputs generated using different mapping methods (current attention and identity mapping) and the output from Equation 2, showing how well the approximation method preserves the original attention mechanism.
 > <details>
 > <summary>read the caption</summary>
 > Figure 3: Average token similarity between the outputs of different mapping methods and that of Eqn.
 2.